 Remember, this is a single SEO case study

-One important caveat before we jump in: I’m not suggesting that what I’m about to tell you is the only way to succeed with SEO.
+One important caveat before we jump in: I’m not suggesting that what I’m about to tell you in this SEO case study is the only way to succeed with SEO.
 Every campaign and niche will have different nuances, and some strategies that might work great for me might not work great for you.

 The starting point

-When I started working with this client, he was generating about 20,000 visitors per month from search.
+When I started working on digital marketing services with this client, he was generating about 20,000 visitors per month from search.
 Pretty solid.

 He ranked for a few competitive keywords that had between 1,000 and 5,000 monthly search volume and got hundreds of email subscribers every month from SEO.